luwrain/website/texts/download.nightly.md

 Although we call them nightly, this doesn't mean that  releases must be necessarily once a~day.
-Sometimes we take pauses, especially if having a~work with~affecting deep design of~LUWRAIN.
+Sometimes we take pauses, especially if having work affecting deep design of~LUWRAIN.
 Outdated versions  are deleted from this directory, so these releases are usually   available within a~couple  of~months.
 We do not impose any strict policy on~this~process,